zoolanders/documentation/02.extensions/zoolanders/01.basics/02.installation/docs.md

 >>> If you have issues with the installation try the alternative **Install from Directory** method uploading the unzipped package content into the `/tmp` folder of your site.
 Then input the path and click on the Install button.

-After installation make sure the extension is enabled, otherwise do so manually.
-Take into consideration Elements are hold under the same **ZL Elements** plugin for performance reasons.